MartinBernstorff/trifork-assignment/README.md

 ## Implementation Notes

-- The code follows a functional core, imperative shell approach, utilizing Optional, and lambdas.
-Traversal was written imperatively.
+- The code follows a functional core, imperative shell approach, utilizing Optional for null-like-handling.
+This enables both a stream- and iterator based approach, highlighted at the Controller level.
+Traversal was written imperatively rather than recursively, since Java does not have tail-call-optimization.
-- Testing includes mocking of the repository layer to ensure proper functionality of the service layer.
+- Testing includes mocking of the repository layer to ensure proper functionality of the service layer, while avoiding the need for a full Spring Boot application context.

 ## Areas for Future Improvement

 Given more time, potential enhancements could include:

-- Additional testing, including smoke tests for endpoints
+- Additional testing, including smoke/integration tests for endpoints
-- Logging implementation
+- Logging
 - Metrics and health checks
 - Security considerations (e.g., rate limiting, authentication)